Mara H. Wasburn Award

-- Nominees should complete a nomination packet as described below and submit to the WIED Director of Awards, Lily Gossage at: LGGossage@cpp.edu.
+- Nominees should complete a nomination packet as described below and submit to the WIED Director of Awards, Jessica Perez at: firstname.lastname@example.org.
 Please use the subject line “EEEG Nomination.”
-Submission of PDF files is preferred, but Word files will also be accepted.
+PLEASE ONLY SUBMIT ONE COMPILED FILE WITH ALL MATERIALS.
+Submission of pdf files is preferred, but Word files will also be accepted.

 What Does the Nomination Packet Include?